Alsa (company): History

 In the 1920s and 1930s the Alsa flagship service was the 170 km Oviedo-Luarca-Ribadeo route, northwest from Oviedo, with thirteen fixed and thirty occasional stops, a 10-hour journey.
-This was later extended to Coruña.
+This was later extended to A Coruña.

 In the 1940s and 1950s ALSA extended its network through central and western Asturias.
 In 1962 the company started a route from Oviedo to Madrid, and in 1964 started its first international service from Oviedo to Paris and Brussels.
 The company expanded continually to become the leading Spanish road passenger transporter in the 1980s, and by 2000 covered most of Spain and Western Europe.

+In 1984, operations in China began.

 Towards the end of the 20th century, Alsa took over several Spanish operators, mainly Empresa Fernandez, based in León, Enatcar and Continental Auto.

 In October 2005 National Express took a majority shareholding in ALSA, retaining the ALSA brand.
 National Express acquired ALSA's main Spanish rival, Continental Auto, in 2007.

-ALSA has operated in Morocco since 1999 when it commenced operating in Marrakech.
+ALSA has operated in Morocco since 1999 when it commenced operating in Marrakesh.
 Other operations were subsequently added in Agadir in 2010, Tangier in 2013 and Khourigba in 2015.
-In June 2018, it was awarded a 15-year contract to operate services in Rabat, Salé and Temara in a joint venture with local company CityBus.
+In June 2018, it was awarded a 15-year contract to operate services in Casablanca and Rabat, Salé and Temara in a joint venture with local company CityBus.

 In September 2025, it was announced that, starting in 2026, ALSA would take over UK Coach operations in the United Kingdom.
 Both ALSA and UK Coach are part of Mobico (the former National Express, that was renamed to Mobico in 2023).